I now know what it’s like being The Bachelor, thanks to this year’s Mountain Dew DEWmocracy flavors.

-I’d give another rose to Mountain Dew Distortion, but only because it’s a tranny soda, and I’m fascinated by tranny sodas.
-It’s a tranny soda because it looks like regular Mountain Dew, but once it’s popped open, proof of its true self will dangle in front of your face.
+I’d give another rose to Mountain Dew Distortion.
+It looks like regular Mountain Dew, but once it’s popped open, its true self will hit your taste buds.
 Distortion is a “lime blasted” Mountain Dew and not only are its looks familiar, but also its flavor.
 It reminded me of the Taco Bell exclusive Baja Blast Mountain Dew, which I do enjoy partaking with my Taco Bell meal that most likely contains seasoned ground beef, cheese, shredded lettuce, sour cream, and refried beans in a soft tortilla.
 Distortion’s lime flavor was a little bit stronger than the Baja Blast, placing it slightly into the territory of sodas that taste more like floor cleaners, but I did enjoy it.

 Unfortunately, I couldn’t give a rose to every flavor.
 So I chose not to give one to Mountain Dew White Out, which I will call, on occasion, in this paragraph, Virgin Smirnoff Ice, because it looks like Smirnoff Ice.
 According to the bottle, Virgin Smirnoff Ice’s flavor is described as a “smooth citrus Dew,” which I totally agree with because it tasted like a flat Sprite with tangerine/orange undertones.
-It’s not an exciting flavor and if I had to compare it with a contestant from The Bachelor, it would be the flat-chested one, who can’t hold my interest for more than five minutes.
+It’s not an exciting flavor.
 Mountain Dew White Out would’ve been a lot more interesting if I could get high while huffing it.

 Overall, I don’t think Distortion and Virgin Smirnoff Ice were as creative as the 2008 DEWmocracy flavors.
 While each of the 2008 flavors combined citrus with other fruit flavors, the 2010 versions, except Typhoon, were just different shades of citrus.
 Now if you’ll excuse me, I have to get checked for diabetes since I made out with all of the DEWmocracy contestants.